Radical Affinity and Variant Proportion in Natural Numbers

 Much of what has been written across the other pages in this section was influenced by the findings of an earlier version of the pdf document Radical Affinity etc., which focused initially on a comparison of values in the decimal exponential sequence: 10z10, for z=(0, [...], 10), with their octal correspondents: 12z8 (see graph of the octal series).
 That document was then extended to similar comparisons for the series of numerical radices from binary to nonary, for values in each radix corresponding to 10 in decimal.
 Those exercises (presented above) reveal that, while the ratios between successive values in a progressive exponential sequence (e.g. 10z10 or 12z8) calculated by division, according to the rules of the specific radix, will be constant:

 (xn)b/(xn–1)b=(x)b, and would be represented graphically by a horizontal straight line at y=(x)b (i.e., with z as the horizontal axis); the treatment of the same ratios rendered through the logarithmic function (which derives all values from common logarithms – log10) results in series of ratios that are no longer constant – excepting of course those of base-10 itself.
 This is true for each of the numerical radices from binary to nonary, which are shown to be inconsistent with decimal, as well as being inconsistent with each other, and is evidenced by the graphs represented above, which in each case display a series of variegated peaks and troughs.
-Those exercises were then further extended to consider the same series of radical correspondents for the decimal values of x between 2 and 9 (see pp.21-101 of Radical Affinity etc.).
+Those exercises were then further extended to consider the same series of radical correspondents for the decimal values of x between 2 and 9 (see pp.23-103 of Radical Affinity etc.).

 The same calculations performed for any value of x in decimal (without involving a derived radical logarithm), result in horizontal straight lines at y=Logx.
-In the exercises above there are no instances of horizontal straight lines; however, in later exercises, for values of x other than 1010, horizontal straight lines in general result only where the decimal value of x is equal to the value b (see for example p.22 of Radical Affinity etc., where x=2, b=2).
-There are three exceptions to this in the result sets: occurring where x is equal to b2 or b3 (see Comments on p.31 & p.51).
+In the exercises above there are no instances of horizontal straight lines; however, in later exercises, for values of x other than 1010, horizontal straight lines in general result only where the decimal value of x is equal to the value b (see for example p.24 of Radical Affinity etc., where x=2, b=2).
+There are three exceptions to this in the result sets: occurring where x is equal to b2 or b3 (see Comments on p.32 & p.52).

 The logarithmic function was developed in the 17th century by John Napier (and later by Leonard Euler) on the premise of invariant proportion between integers, and only on this basis can the derivation of radical logarithms from ‘common’ logarithms be assumed to be unproblematic.
 For example, in the example of the octal series, the deviation from the horizontal affecting the values z=3 onwards is the result of applying logarithms to the octal series; i.e., the essential proportionality between integers on which the logarithmic function is based is lost.
 If we represent these ratios without the use of logarithms, i.e., by dividing successive exponentials in the series 12z8 along base-8 rules, we of course end up with a horizontal straight line at y=128.
 It is the derivation of the octal logarithmic values from ‘common’ decimal logarithms that introduces these deviations.
-This undermines the role of the logarithmic function in expressing common ratios of proportion across diverse number radices, and suggests that the rules of proportionality between integers apply only in a restricted sense, according to the particular range, or group characteristics, of the select digits at our disposal.
+This undermines the role of the logarithmic function in expressing common ratios of proportion across diverse number radices, and suggests that the rules of proportionality between integers apply only in a restricted sense, i.e., according to the particular limited range and group characteristics of the select digits at our disposal within each respective radix.
 This failure inherent in the logarithmic function undermines the accepted principles of rational proportionality pertaining between diverse number radices and indicates that rationality operates effectively under formally circumscribed limits, where previously no such limits had been perceived.
 To account for this it is necessary to consider exactly what it is that defines an ‘integer’, as the behaviour of the values in the octal series, as well as in other series, suggests that integers are unable to fulfil their customary role as stable indices of intrinsic value.

 A comparison of the set of all eight series may help eliminate some erroneous or misleading explanations.
 The most striking comparison to make in the shapes of the various distributions is that between the ternary and nonary series, as both series feature significant peaks at z=7, as well as featuring comparable smaller peaks to either side of z=7: